 The threshold income measure helps to provide certainty for individuals with lower salaries who may have one off spikes in their employer pension contributions.
 If the individual’s net (taxable) income is no more than £110,000 they will not normally be subject to the tapered annual allowance.
 However, anti-avoidance rules will apply so that any salary sacrifice for pension savings set up on or after 9 July 2015 will be included in the threshold income calculation.

-"Threshold Income" is broadly defined as ‘the individual’s net income for the year, this will include all taxable income such as, dividend income, pensions income, interest on savings, rental income etc, less the amount of any taxable lump sum death benefits paid to the individual during the tax year that can be deducted from the threshold income.’
+"Threshold Income" is broadly defined as ‘the individual’s net income for the year’.
+This will include all taxable income such as, salary, bonus, pension income (including state pension), taxable element of redundancy payments, taxable social security payments, trading profits, income from property (rental income), dividend income, onshore and offshore bond gains, taxable payment from a Purchased Life Annuity, interest from savings accounts held with banks, building societies, NS&I and Credit Unions, interest distributions from authorised unit trusts and open-ended investment companies, profit on government or company bonds which are issued at a discount or repayable at a premium and income from certain alternative finance arrangements etc, less the amount of any taxable lump sum pension death benefits paid to the individual during the tax year that can be deducted from the threshold income.

-- The gross amount of any relief at source (to ensure that when calculating threshold income, there is parity between any contributions made under net pay, which are deducted arriving at taxable income, and relief at source).
+The gross amount of any relief at source pension contributions (to ensure that when calculating threshold income, there is parity between any contributions made under net pay, which are deducted arriving at taxable income, and relief at source).

 The ‘adjusted income’ definition adds in all employer pension contributions, to prevent individuals from avoiding the restriction by exchanging salary for employer contributions.
 For those in defined benefit or cash balance arrangements, the value of the employer contribution will be calculated using the annual allowance methodology.
-That is the employer contribution will be the pension input amount for the arrangement, less the amount of any contributions made by the individual during the tax year.
+That is the employer contribution will be the total pension input amount for the arrangement, less the monetary amount of any contributions made towards that arrangement by the member during the tax year.

 The process for calculating adjusted income

 1) Identify the amounts of income on which the taxpayer is charged to income tax for the tax year.
 The sum of those amounts is "total income".
-Each of those amounts is a "component" of total income (components of this income will include all taxable income such as dividend income, pensions income, interest on savings, rental income etc.).
+Each of those amounts is a "component" of total income (components of this income will include all taxable income as covered previously).
 This is Step 1 in the calculation section of the Income Tax Act 2007.

 3) Add the amount of any pension contributions: